superwendel/SpriteAnimator/README.md

 # Additional notes
 While it is traditional for the creator to magnanimously accept the blame for whatever deficiencies remain.
 I don’t.
 Any errors, deficiencies, or problems in this package are somebody else’s fault, but I would appreciate knowing about them so as to determine who is to blame.

+I've since moved on from Unity (I believe everyone should) but I wanted to post this in case it helps anyone in any way.
+The last version this was tested and developed with was Unity 2021.3.0f1.
+It's possible Unity has broken something in older builds.